puzpuzpuz/xsync/README.md

 `Map` uses a modified version of Cache-Line Hash Table (CLHT) data structure: https://github.com/LPD-EPFL/CLHT

-CLHT is built around idea to organize the hash table in cache-line-sized buckets, so that on all modern CPUs update operations complete with minimal cache-line transfer.
+CLHT is built around the idea of organizing the hash table in cache-line-sized buckets, so that on all modern CPUs update operations complete with minimal cache-line transfer.
 Also, `Get` operations are obstruction-free and involve no writes to shared memory, hence no mutexes or any other sort of locks.
 Due to this design, in all considered scenarios `Map` outperforms `sync.Map`.

 One important difference with `sync.Map` is that only string keys are supported.
 That's because Golang standard library does not expose the built-in hash functions for `interface{}` values.

-`MapOf[K, V]` is an implementation with parametrized value type.
+`MapOf[K, V]` is an implementation with parametrized key and value types.
 While it's still a CLHT-inspired hash map, `MapOf`'s design is quite different from `Map`.
-As a result, less GC pressure and less atomic operations on reads.
+As a result, less GC pressure and fewer atomic operations on reads.

 ```go
 m := xsync.NewMapOf[string, string]()